NYPL/lsp_workflows/workflows/syncing-production-data-to-qa.md

 **2. Prepare the destination index**

-Prepare the index using `index-admin prepare` to apply mapping, etc.:
+Prepare the index using `index-admin prepare` to apply mapping, etc.

+FIXME: For this, you'll need to use the old [discovery-api-indexer](https://github.com/NYPL/discovery-api-indexer).
+We're in the process of migrating this functionality over to RCI but it's not ready for this workflow at writing.

+Within the discovery-api-indexer repo:

 ```
 node jobs/index-admin prepare --index resources-[YYYY-MM-DD] --profile nypl-digital-dev --envfile config/qa.env